-- Make arrangements for the proper administration of its financial affairs and to secure that one of its officers (the Chief Financial Officer) has the responsibility for the administration of those affairs. - · Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the Statement of Accounts.
+- Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this Council, that officer is the Head of Finance and Property; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the Statement of Accounts.